Updated Information on Coronavirus Disease

 - Public Library and Community Rooms are closed.

-- City Manager’s Office, Community Development Department, Public Works Department, and Finance Department are closed to the public, except appointments may be made.
+- City Manager’s Office, Community Development Department, Public Works Department, and Finance Department are closed to the public.
 Please visit department web pages for more information.

 - The Marina Fire Department is fully staffed and responding to calls for service.